 Table 2 shows the largest postal networks in the world ranked by revenue generated in 2020, their country of origin and volume of pieces handled annually.
 Furthermore, the table shows revenue and profit reported in 2020 and their main joint-ventures and agreements with large enterprises operating in their territory.
-Our analysis shows that there has been a clear trend of profitability as a consequence of e-commerce volume growth in 2020.
-Most of the operators that reported losses last year are showing stronger profits.
-Even though operating costs have increased generated by saturated production capacities and uncompetitive labor costs, the e-commerce expansion and parcel handling business seem to have offset these losses.
+Our analysis shows that there has been a clear trend of profitability over the last twelve months because of e-commerce volume growth.
+Most of the operators that reported losses last year are showing stronger profits in 2020.
+Even though operating costs have increased, the e-commerce expansion and parcel handling business seem to have offset these losses.
 The postal business has been disrupted by the digital revolution: although conventional letter delivery is declining, postal services face fierce competition in the e-commerce packages market.